Innovate. Advocate. Collaborate.

 President/Chief Executive Officer

-Dave attended Indiana University where he achieved his Bachelor of Science in Business Administration, Post-Baccalaureate Certificate in Accounting, and Masters in Business Administration.
-Dave resides in Newton, North Carolina with his wife, Bonnie, and their three young sons.
-He is a proud member of the Rotary Club of Newton-Conover.
+David attended Indiana University where he earned his Bachelor of Science in Business Administration, Post-Baccalaureate Certificate in Accounting, and Master’s in Business Administration.
+A native of the Kentuckiana area, David now resides in Louisville, Kentucky with his wife, Bonnie, and their three sons.

 William E. Finn